Wael1122/waa/Operating-System-Support.md

-This wiki page lists all of the OS/Distros that neofetch officially supports.
+This wiki page lists all of the OS/Distros that neofetch officially supports.<br \>
 If your OS/Distro isn't here, open an issue on github and I'll gladly add support.

+**Note**: If your OS/Distro isn't listed below then that doesn't mean that neofetch<br \>
+won't work with it.
+Adding support for your OS/Distro is most likely just adding<br \> ascii art.

 ### Linux